Conferences & Workshops

 22nd-24th of June, 2017 in Erlangen, Germany

-The DGP 2017 will take place in June 2017 in the Heinrich-Lades-Halle in Erlangen and runs under the slogan "Pathology: Innovation and Cooperation".
+The DGP 2017 took place in June 2017 in the Heinrich-Lades-Halle in Erlangen and ran under the slogan "Pathology: Innovation and Cooperation".
 The chairman of the congress is Prof. Dr. med.
 Arndt Hartmann.
 The congress language is German, selected sessions will be held in English.

 ROCKY 2016: 14th Annual Rocky Mountain Bioinformatics Conference